keno1se/cenoApps/_posts/2021-05-04-allbebops.md

 excerpt: Five bebop scales has been implemented in Harmonica scaler
 ---

-The five most common Bebop scales
+The five most common Bebop scales created by {% include pullquote.html quote="adding a chromatic passing note" %}. and thus forming the eight note scale.
+In the table the added notes are highlighted as bold.

 |                | formula          | C-scale                 |
 | -------------- | -----------------| ----------------------- |